HanoteauN/exquisite-corpse2/theTomb.md

 They were all happy because the pay that they will receive is a lot higher than normal plus there was most likely the firsts to go in this underground tomb called Nazarick.

 Before going in the tomb, they call Lara Croft to have some helps.
 Because the place is haunted.

+He put some sentences here +
+they had no sense, but he forgot everything + he typed before.